MattMcFarland/phaser-menu-system/readme.md

 For this HTML file we're going to do something a little different then you might have seen across the web.
 Rather then loading all of our assets in `script` tags, I want you to just load the minimum.
-So it looks like we only need `phaser.js` and `main.js` - Now if you are wondering why, and how we are going to load everything I look forward to explaining further below.
-Don't worry, we're not going to put everything in one monolithic file either :)
+So it looks like we only need `phaser.js` and `main.js` Now if you are wondering why, and how we are going to load everything I look forward to explaining further below.
+Don't worry, we're not going to put everything in one monolithic file either!

 The [index.html](./game/index.html)
 ```html